Structures in compressible magnetoconvection and the nature of umbral dots: Numerical results and discussion

-These latter properties of UDs are more reminiscent of the transitional convective structures seen in our case G. Indeed, case G represents a vertical magnetic field strenght of about 3~kG in physical units, just in the range expected for sunspot umbrae.
+These properties of UDs are more reminiscent of the transitional convective structures seen in our case E. Indeed, case E represents a vertical magnetic field strength of $B_0\sim 2.2$~kG in physical units, considering the uncertainty of dimensional analysis, it is just in the range expected for sunspot umbrae.
 We therefore suggest that conditions in sunspot umbr{\ae} correspond to the FXS-SSC (F/S for short) transitional regime identified in this paper.